SJMcode/ai-powered-adaptive-workplace-learning/README.md

 # AI-Powered Adaptive Workplace Learning

 ## Problem Statement
-In rapidly changing workplaces, employees often lack clear insight into the skills required to contribute effectively to upcoming projects—particularly in specialized fields like security and DevOps.
-This leads to inconsistent learning paths that may not align with real-world demands, creating barriers to career advancement and hindering organizational responsiveness.
+In rapidly changing workplaces, employees often lack clear insight into the skills required to contribute effectively to upcoming projects—particularly in specialized fields eg. software devs, security, DevOps etc. This leads to inconsistent learning paths that may not align with real-world demands, creating barriers to career advancement and hindering organizational responsiveness.

 ## Mission
 Our mission is to empower every employee with fair and personalized learning pathways that prepare them for project success.
 Leveraging ethical AI, we assess skill gaps, recommend tailored training roadmaps, and deliver transparent, data-driven evaluations—ensuring equitable access to career growth and fostering a future-ready workforce.